 Contact occasion chairman Ray Jeske for more details at 330-837-9900, ext.
 25.

-Brownsville Classics, an unfastened confederation of classic-car fans and gearheads, is doing its best to spread the gospel of sparkling chrome and tail fins simultaneously as selling diverse groups and events in and around the town.
-This Saturday, participants of the organization and their machines will converge on Johnny Rockets, 3340 Pablo Kissel Blvd., from 6 p.M.
+Brownsville Classics, an unfastened confederation of classic-car fans and gearheads, is doing its best to spread the gospel of sparkling chrome and tail fins simultaneously by selling diverse groups and events in and around the town.
+This Saturday, participants of the organization and their machines will converge on Johnny Rockets, 3340 Pablo Kissel Blvd., from 6 p.m.
 To 10 p.M.
 For an event dubbed “Show and Shine.”
 Said Fernando San Miguel, the spokesman for the group, unfastened and opened to the general public.

-“We’ll pipe in a few oldies music and just have a great time,” he said.
+“We’ll pipe in a few oldies music and have a great time,” he said.

 The organization isn’t a membership inside the strict experience, with dues and officials and all that, San Miguel stated.
 To be part of Brownsville Classics, all you want is a vintage or conventional automobile or truck — nothing more modern than 25 years old — and a desire to hang out with like-minded people.